by Karen Squires

 – It thickens the uterine lining in preparation for the fertilized egg.

-– And it causes the cervical mucus to become infertile again along with changing the position and conditions in the cervix.
+– It causes the cervical mucus to become infertile again along with changing the position and conditions in the cervix.

 It then immediately releases Human Chorionic Gonadotropin (HCG) into your blood stream and signals the corpus luteum to continue producing progesterone and you will miss your period.
 It is HCG that home pregnancy tests (HPT) detect in your urine and you may get a positive as early as 9-12 days after ovulation.
 Wait until your period is late before getting tested.

 After you have charted your temperature for about 3-4 cycles, you will be able to determine when ovulation may occur and plan around it.
 If trying to conceive, you will want to do the “baby dance” during the days immediately before ovulation.
 If you are trying to avoid pregnancy, you should abstain for about 5 days before ovulation and about 2-3 days after.